sebasmonia/sharper/README.md

 ## Installation and configuration

-_NOTE: the package is not in MELPA yet :)_

-Place `sharper.el` somewhere in your load path, or `load` it manually.
+Place `sharper.el` somewhere in your load path, or (preferred) install from MELPA.
 Then bind `shaper-main-transient` to a key of your preference:

 ```elisp
 (load "/path/to/sharper.el")